Vyral/base-template/_posts/2020-10-20-what-makes-daniel-island-a-great-place-to-live.md

 {% include pullquote.html %}

 Did I mention there are three awesome pools, too?
-The Pierce Park, Scott Park, and Crow’s Nest pools all offer a great spot to underwind near the water.
-If you’re looking for something totally upscale, The Daniel Island Club has its own private pools, tennis courts, and world-class golf with the Ralston Creek Course and the Barrister Course.&nbsp;
+The Pierce Park, Scott Park, and Crow’s Nest pools all offer a great spot to unwind near the water.
+If you’re looking for something totally upscale, The Daniel Island Club has private pools, tennis courts, and world-class golf with the Ralston Creek Course and the Barrister Course.&nbsp;

 Finally, **every Daniel Islander needs to experience the Volvo Car Stadium.** This stadium is home to many concerts throughout the year, and the annual Volvo Car Open brings ladies’ championship tennis to town.&nbsp;